-The Department provides a comprehensive induction for all new students during the first week of Michaelmas term at the beginning of October.
+The department provides a comprehensive induction for all new students during the first week of October.
 This runs in parallel with induction events organised by colleges and the Medical Sciences Division.
 The programme of induction is designed to enable students to begin their studies with an understanding of the academic and social environment within which they will be working and includes:

 - facilities available for students within the department

-- relevant health and safety practices within the group and department
+- relevant health and safety practices within the department

 - guidance on good academic practice and the avoidance of plagiarism

 - introduction to staff and their roles and an opportunity to meet socially and informally with other students and staff in the department, especially the Director of Graduate Studies (DGS)

 - orientation to the course, i.e. methods of assessment and examination, regulations and other requirements, as well as general processes